 IBM or Oracle might bid

 Who else might bid?
 IBM (NYSE: IBM) might bid.
 This deal is bigger than anything IBM has taken on in quite some time, but the current bid is only a little more than 10% of IBM's market equity.
 It could easily come up with a cash-and-stock bid that's superior to the present offer and which doesn't exhaust its cash reserves.

 Now, why would IBM bid?
 After all, it got out of the PC business when it sold to Lenovo.
 Again, I like the China play.
 Dell is mainly a contract manufacturer of servers and clients, which is right up IBM's street.
 Dell's clouds run OpenStack, not Windows, which would make them more compatible with what IBM is building in its own network.

 Who else might play?
-Oracle (NASDAQ: ORCL) might play.
+Oracle (NYSE: ORCL) might play.
 It has the financial wherewithal, and it can easily hive-off anything from Dell it doesn't want, perhaps selling the PC business to Lenovo.
 Dell would give Oracle a “real” cloud, not the faux cloud it's building, along with a global service footprint and a lower cost structure than it presently has with the hardware operations purchased with Sun Microsystems.

 Kick the tires

 All of this is speculative.
 I have no evidence any of this is happening.
 But the “for sale” sign is out, and if you want to speculate you have reason to.